psparmeet14/java-training/app/src/main/java/com/parmeet/solidprinciples/example/invoicingsystem/readmeInvoicingSystem.md

 This example demonstrates how combining SRP and OCP can lead to a robust, maintainable design that remains adaptable to new requirements while avoiding the pitfalls of over-engineering.

+## Summary LSP
+### LSP in Our Invoicing System:
+By ensuring that every discount strategy (a subclass of DiscountStrategy) returns a valid discount value (i.e., a value between 0 and the invoice total), we guarantee that client code like InvoiceProcessor works correctly no matter which discount strategy is used.

+### Key Principle:
+"Objects of a superclass should be replaceable with objects of a subclass without affecting the correctness of the program."
+This means that any subclass must honor the behavioral expectations of its parent type.

+### Design Solutions:
+Break the Hierarchy: Redesign or refactor subclasses that fail the substitution test.
+Tell, Don't Ask: Restructure your code so that objects encapsulate behavior and validate themselves, reducing the need for external checks.

+### Caution:
+Use LSP judiciously.
+Overusing inheritance or over-complicating class hierarchies can lead to a fragmented design.
+Often, a balanced approach that considers both the need for extensibility and the simplicity of the overall design is best.